Viareggio, Italy Guide

 Day Trips

-2 hours 30 minutes by car Immerse yourself in the Renaissance in Florence, the birthplace of artistic and architectural masterpieces.
-Visit the Uffizi Gallery to admire works by Michelangelo, Leonardo da Vinci, and Botticelli.
-Climb to the top of Brunelleschi's Dome at the Florence Cathedral for panoramic views of the city.
+Approximately 20 minutes by train or car Florence, the birthplace of the Renaissance, is a must-see destination.
+While a single day might not be enough to see everything, it's enough to get a taste of this incredible city.
+Visit the Uffizi Gallery to admire masterpieces by Michelangelo, Leonardo da Vinci, and Botticelli.
+Climb to the top of Brunelleschi's Dome at the Florence Cathedral for panoramic views.
 Cross the Ponte Vecchio, the only bridge in Florence spared from destruction during World War II, and admire the shops built along it.

 Travel Time